To use radar profiles your device must be running firmware version 10.11 or later. Go to axis.com to update your firmware.

 Keep the control button pressed for 15–30 seconds until the status LED indicator flashes amber.

 Release the control button.
 The process is complete when the status LED indicator turns green.
-The product has been reset to the factory default settings.
-If no DHCP server is available on the network, the default IP address is 192.168.0.90.
+If no DHCP server is available on the network, the device IP address will default to one of the following:

 Use the installation and management software tools to assign an IP address, set the password, and access the device.